How Does LendingTree Get Paid?

 Grant

 Some assistance comes in the form of grants that don’t have to be repaid.
-The Home Sweet Texas Home Loan Program includes a grant option for down payment assistance; participants can receive up to 5% of the loan amount for the down payment and closing costs.
+The Home Sweet Texas Home Loan Program includes a grant option for down payment assistance that never needs to be paid back.

 Requires repayment?
 No